The Trauma of Having a Parent with BPD

 Living with a parent who is emotionally unstable, or suffers from Borderline Personality Disorder, you may be constantly blamed for things you had not done, with unjustified rage that comes your way out of nowhere.

-The truth is, your parent carries tremendous relational trauma themselves.
+The truth is, your BPD mother or father carries tremendous relational trauma themselves.
 Therefore, seemingly benign and minor incidents could trigger trauma reactions.

 Even though the real root of their distress dates back to a time before you were born, when they are triggered, they immediately assume that the cause was you.